Interviewed by Patricia Duran

 We caught up with our friends Bill Darmon and Christ Ernst, co-founders of Bright Rectangle (BR) Films and interviewed them about their time filming “The Hill and The Hole” (THATH) in Raton.
 Bill is the movie’s director, writer, and producer, and Chris is also the director and producer, as well as the director of photography.

-For your viewing pleasure, THATH was recently released for rental streaming on Vidi Space on April 20.
+For your viewing pleasure, THATH was recently released for rental streaming on Vidi Space on April 20, and soon to be available on Amazon Prime.
 But first before microwaving your popcorn, let’s see what the movie’s directors had to say about their masterpiece and experience in Raton, N.M.

 Where are you from?